-After our specialists have sufficiently analysed your situation, they will then carry out the remedial work necessary to solve your rising damp issue.
+After our specialists have sufficiently analysed your situation, they will then carry out the remedial work necessary to solve your dampness issue.
 Obviously dependent on the property construction and site conditions, our specialists will either fix the existing damp proof course or install an entirely new system.
 A chemical damp proof course is an efficient technique to deal with rising damp.
 The system consists of a continuous unbroken layer of waterproofing membrane which acts as a prevention barrier stopping dampness from rising up the wall from the ground.

 Standard rising damp treatment procedures involve drilling numerous holes in an affected wall and injecting waterproofing material through these holes.
 Damp plasterwork will be stripped in order to remove all salt contaminated areas which we will replace with a cavity wall membrane system before re-plastering or plastering with an appropriate renovating plaster.
 This may appear slightly intimidating, but don’t worry.
 Our specialists will inform you of the most appropriate solution for your situation.

 Your property survey can be free of charge.
 Click the ‘i’ icon to learn more